lemonyte/currency-converter/readme.md

 - 10 MB of free space for the executable
 - 12 MB of free space for temporary files
 ## Usage
+Download the source code, or optionally the executable if you're on Windows, from the [latest release](https://github.com/LemonPi314/currency-converter/releases/latest).

 Select an input currency and an output currency, then click the "Convert" button.
 The currency converter will request exchange rates for the input currency, and save the exchange rates to a file `rates.json`.
 This file allows for caching and later offline use.
 Saved exchange rates are updated if they are older than 24 hours.
 You may delete the `rates.json` file if you wish, the program will just download the exchange rates again next time it is used.
 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)